Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 Generalised optimal sub-pattern assignment (GOSPA) metrics
 ---------------

 **The GOSPA metric [[G1]](https://ieeexplore.ieee.org/document/8009645) is a mathematically principled metric to measure the distance between two sets of targets for evaluation of multi-target filtering algorithms**.
-The metric penalises localisation errors for properly detected targets, and the number of missed and false targets.
+The metric penalises localisation errors for properly detected targets, and the number of missed and false targets, see [video](https://www.youtube.com/watch?v=M79GTTytvCM).

 **The trajectory GOSPA (T-GOSPA) metric [[G2]](https://ieeexplore.ieee.org/abstract/document/9127194) is a mathematically principled metric to measure the distance between two sets of trajectories for evaluation of multi-target tracking algorithms**.
 It penalises localisation errors for properly detected targets, the number of missed and false targets, and includes a track switching cost.